Distributed deployment

 This code sample creates a collection with a total of 6 logical shards backed by a total of 12 physical shards.

-It is advised to make sure the hardware can host the additional shards beforehand.
+Since a replication factor of “2” would require twice as much storage space, it is advised to make sure the hardware can host the additional shard replicas beforehand.

 A replica can be added on a specific peer by specifying the peer from which to replicate.